scraperwiki/swbox/README.md

 ## Coming soon

+* Tab-completion of commands
+* Tab-completion of boxNames (based on previously-mounted boxNames)
 * `swbox link <localDirectory> <boxName>` – pair a local directory to a box, for later syncing
 * `swbox sync` (run from inside a previously `link`ed directory) – rsync directory contents up to box